cosmosking2050/API/1.3/CONTENTS/METHODS/saveMMS.md

 ```

 __Postback Notifications__
-When the MMS is saved, the system will generate a Postback notification and unlock MMS for further use.
-If the MMS contain an audio/video, Postback will be sent when the encoding of the MMS Audio/Video is finished, otherwise Postback notification will be sent instantly.
-Below is an example of Postback notification when MMS is saved successfully:
+When an MMS is saved, the system will generate a Postback notification and unlock MMS for further use.
+If an MMS contain audio/video, Postback will be sent when the encoding of the MMS audio/video is finished, otherwise Postback notification will be sent instantly.
+Below is an example of Postback notification when an MMS is saved successfully:

 ```xml
 <NOTIFICATION CREATED="2011-01-01 20:09:12.975911-04" ID="325">